Assistant Professor of English

 James Christian Brown has been teaching in the English Department of the University of Bucharest since 1998.
-In addition to his involvement in the British Cultural Studies programme, his teaching activity includes undergraduate courses on British history and Anglo-Scottish ballads together with courses and practical workshops on translation at masters level.
+In addition to his involvement in the British Cultural Studies programme, his teaching activity includes an undergraduate course on British civilization and courses and practical workshops on literary translation at masters level.
 He is the translator of a number of literary, historical, and philosophical works from Romanian into English.
 He obtained his doctorate in History from the University of Bucharest in 2007 with a thesis on the representation of the Romanian lands by nineteenth-century British travellers.

 Journal articles and book chapters